Xiaohu (Tiger) Xie, Ph.D.

-Dr. Xiaohu (Tiger) Xie is a pharmacologist with broad experience in neurobiology, behavioral neuroscience, psychopharmacology, and analytical chemistry.
-Dr. Xie received his Ph.D. in pharmacology in the Department of Pharmacology at the University of Tennessee Health Science Center, where he studied cocaine-induced behavioral sensitization, an animal model of drug addiction, using neuropharmacological and analytical chemistry techniques.
-He continued his research in drug addiction by working as a postdoctoral researcher in the Department of Psychology at the University of North Carolina at Chapel Hill, where he focused on investigating the neurobiological mechanisms of environmental stimuli-induced cocaine relapse, cocaine memory reconsolidation, and drug context-induced impulsive decision making using pharmacogenetic techniques.
-Dr. Xie received a NIH exploratory/developmental research grant award (R21), and became an Assistant Professor of Research in the Department of Chemistry at North Carolina State University.
-He worked with a team of analytical chemists and biomedical engineers to develop novel microelectrodes and biosensors to measure various chemicals and neurotransmitters using fast-scan cyclic voltammetry technique in the brain of behaving animals.
-Dr. Xie’s genuine interest for science has helped him gain a broad knowledge of technology development in general, and encouraged him to make contributions to scientific community as editorial board member and reviewer for multiple scientific journals.
-In his free time, Dr. Xie loves to volunteer in the pharmacy at Urban Ministries of Wake County.
+Dr. Xiaohu (Tiger) Xie has a scientific background in pharmacology with broad experience in neurobiology, behavioral neuroscience, psychopharmacology, and analytical chemistry.
+During his graduate work at the University of Tennessee Health Science Center, Dr. Xie studied cocaine-induced behavioral sensitization using neuropharmacological and analytical chemistry techniques.
+He continued his research in drug addiction as a postdoctoral researcher at the University of North Carolina at Chapel Hill, where he focused on investigating the neurobiological mechanisms of environmental stimuli-induced cocaine relapse, cocaine memory reconsolidation, and drug context-induced impulsive decision making.
+Dr. Xie received a National Institutes of Health (NIH) exploratory/developmental research grant award (R21), and became an Assistant Professor of Research in the Department of Chemistry at North Carolina State University in 2013.
+Dr. Xie’s genuine interest for science has helped him gain a broad knowledge of technology development in general, and encouraged him to make contributions to the scientific community as editorial board member and reviewer for multiple scientific journals.
+Dr Xie thrives working with strong teams of scientists in highly collaborative environments.
+In his free time, Dr. Xie volunteers in the pharmacy at Urban Ministries of Wake County.

 - Medical Devices